hagsmand/langflow-integration-workshop/README.md

 ### 3. Setup forward port
 1. Go to https://ngrok.com/download/windows?tab=download register and install.
 Only if you does not have Ngrok installed yet.
 (Required only non-installed Ngrok)
-2. Do not for get to run this command in your terminal. `ngrok config add-authtoken <token>`
-3. Run `ngrok config edit`
+2. Run `ngrok config edit`
-4. Add this block of code to the YML file
+3. Replace this block of code to the YML file
 ```
+version: 3
+agent:
+  authtoken: <your-authtoken>

 tunnels:
   web:
     addr: 7680